 Executive Directors are encouraged to build a meaningful shareholding so as to align their interests with those of shareholders but no formal shareholding requirements apply.

 Payments to former directors and for loss of office (audited)

 No payments were made to former directors of the Company or in relation to loss of office during the current or prior year.
-For the avoidance of doubt, Catherine Bingham received no payments in respect of her loss of office or otherwise following her termination date.
-Her options were fully vested on her termination date.

 Performance graph and table